 Make sure that your team is well-informed about all of these red flags.
 Partner up with IT to explain why it’s so important they pay attention to them.

-Remember that your employees might have a lot on their mind.
+Remember that your employees might have a lot on their minds.
 This means and that guidelines can sometimes be missed or forgotten.
 To make sure they stick in everyone’s mind, make posters highlighting the red flags and put them up around the office.
 The more they see them, the more likely they are to remember them.

 I’ve been scammed, now what?

 The worst-case scenario happened and you’ve been scammed by a Business Email Compromise attack.
 Breath, don’t panic.
-Here are 3 basics steps you need to take, as recommended by Interpol, after paying money out to hackers:
+Here are 3 basic steps you need to take, as recommended by Interpol, after paying money out to hackers: